 Veterans involved in the criminal justice system resulting in incarceration may still be entitled to their VA benefits.
 It's important that each incarcerated veterans make contact with their Health Care for Re-entry Veterans Program or VA re-entry specialist.
 There is a specialist assigned to each state.
 It may be possible to get your compensation benefit (Disability Compensation or Pension) and health benefits establish while still incarcerated.
-It is encouraged you read the Guidebook for California Incarcerated Veterans.
 The amount of benefits paid out to veterans who are incarcerated in a Federal, State, or local penal institution; depends on the type of benefit and reason for incarceration some benefits can be apportioned to the veteran's spouse for more information on benefits while incarcerated click here.

 The Health Care for Re-entry Veterans (HCRV) Program is designed to address the community re-entry needs of incarcerated veterans.
 Contact for California: George Kennedy George.Kennedy@va.gov

 Outreach and pre-release assessments services for veterans in prison

 Referrals and linkages to medical, psychiatric, and social services, including employment services upon release